-CheckMate-9LA, the trial for which the regulatory decision was based on, randomized patients 1:1 to receive 360 mg of nivolumab every 3 weeks plus 1 mg/kg of ipilimumab every 6 weeks with chemotherapy every 3 weeks for 2 cycles (n = 361) versus chemotherapy every 3 weeks for 4 cycles with optional pemetrexed maintenance (n = 358).4
+CheckMate 9LA (NCT03215706), the trial upon which the regulatory decision was based, randomized patients 1:1 to receive 360 mg of nivolumab every 3 weeks plus 1 mg/kg of ipilimumab every 6 weeks with chemotherapy every 3 weeks for 2 cycles (n = 361) versus chemotherapy every 3 weeks for 4 cycles with optional pemetrexed maintenance (n = 358).4

-“CheckMate-9LA was designed to overcome that dip in the survival curve that we saw in many of the prior immunotherapy trials,” said Daniel.
-“The thought was that the chemotherapy backbone would decrease the tumor volume and prevent hyperprogression while allowing the immunotherapy to [elicit] a long-standing, durable response we all hope for.”
+“CheckMate 9LA was designed to overcome that dip in the survival curve that we saw in many of the prior immunotherapy trials,” said Daniel.
+“The thought was that the chemotherapy backbone would decrease the tumor volume and prevent hyperprogression while allowing the immunotherapy to [elicit] a long-standing, durable response that we all hope for.”

-Patients with squamous and nonsquamous histologies benefitted from the chemoimmunotherapy regimen; however, patients with adenocarcinoma derived slightly more benefit, potentially due to the addition of maintenance pemetrexed, said Daniel.
-Moreover, across all PD-L1–expression subgroups, the chemoimmunotherapy regimen performed better versus chemotherapy alone.
+Patients with squamous and nonsquamous histologies benefited from the chemoimmunotherapy regimen; however, patients with adenocarcinoma derived slightly more benefit from the chemotherapy combination, potentially due to the addition of maintenance pemetrexed, said Daniel.
+Moreover, across all PD-L1–expression subgroups, the chemoimmunotherapy regimen performed better versus chemotherapy alone

 “We know that immunotherapy alone with a PD-1/PD-L1 agent is attractive, but can we improve those outcomes?”
 Daniel asked.
 “The TIGIT pathway is likely [as] important as other checkpoint pathway proteins are.
 In early preclinical data, there [appears to be] synergistic activity between [TIGIT] and PD-L1 [inhibitors].”